-Oh Prometheus, how I wanted to love thy!
+Oh Prometheus, how I wanted to love thee!

-First, I will provide a little background on Promethius for those unaware (Only because I myself was unaware until my best friend Jerry and his Dad filled me in me about 3 minutes before the movie started).
+First, I will provide a little background on Prometheus for those unaware (only because I myself was unaware until my best friend Jerry and his Dad filled me in me about three minutes before the movie started).

 Although on second thought, maybe it’s because it’s just not as good.

 To be fair, I’m not an Alien super fan, nor am I of anything that results in my having to go to bed with all the lights on, all while snuggling a Care Bear and playing my Barney the Dinosaur CD in the background.
 Nevertheless, I do find the Sigourney Alien movies entertaining.

 Prometheus on the other hand tries to be too much to all people.
 Mr. Scott shoots for more of a philosophical sci-fi film which enters the territory of explaining our own existence and how that intertwines with the Alien-esque creatures of the original series.
 Where the Alien series was heavy on horror and action, Prometheus is light… but in turn heavier on trying to explain the mysteries of the universe.